dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 As we can see this simple algorithm has prevented two processes to interfere with each other.
 So can we assume that now we are safe?
 Well... no, there is one problem with the above implementation, this doesn't ensure mutual exclusion in a multi processor environment.
 Imagine we have 2 different processors calling the acquire at the same time (when we have a multi-cpu environment we have several processes/thread that run simultaneously) and they reach the if statement at the same time with the locked variable still to false, they will both reclaim the lock and will start to write to the shared resource, causing again a _race condition_.

 But how to solve this issue?
-We need a real atomic operation that has to be used within the acquire loop.
+We need a real _atomic operation_ that has to be used within the acquire loop.
+By _atomic_ we mean an operation that can do in a single step whatever it exactly need to be done.
 There are different solutions that we can adopt (for example use the `xchgl` instruction in the for loop, that is guaranteed to be atomic), but as usual we want to keep thing extremely simple, and in this case we can avail of the help of the compiler (gcc) that provides a whole set of atomic functions to be used by our kernel.

 In this case the function that we need to use is: